More than a Medal: A Passport to Culinary Stardom

 1. What was the PICC experience for students and the future of COTHM Rawalpindi at PICC?

-Students who participated in PICC gained far more than competition experience, they discovered the power of practical learning.
-Through real challenges and teamwork, they witnessed how ideas are transformed into reality.
+Students who participated in PICC gained far more than just competition experience, they also discovered the power of practical learning.
+Through real challenges and teamwork, they witnessed how ideas are transformed into reality and working as a team.

 2. Your top advice for students & chefs wanting to enter PICC?